askEric0/Parallel-Video-Object-Tracker/README.md

 The schedule will be roughly divided into 4 weeks' workload.
 Week 4 is short hence allocated for project report writing.

+Updated Schedule:
+#### Dec 1 -- Dec 4:
+- Implement batched frame processing to improve GPU utilization.
+(Eric + Yanxin)
+- Try to apply lightweight kernel optimizations, such as basic shared-memory tiling, if it indeed helps optimization.
+(Eric + Yanxin)
+- Try to achieve a modest speedup of 1.2x-1.5x over the current CUDA version.
+(Eric \& Yanxin)

+#### Dec 5 -- Dec 8:
+- Clean up and finalize the code for the final report.
+(Eric + Yanxin)
+- Demonstrate stable real-time or near-real-time tracking on representative video examples.
+(Eric + Yanxin)

+Original Schedule:
 #### Week 1:
 - Implement CPU baseline tracker (template matching / NCC) for correctness reference.
 (Yanxin + Eric)
 - Set up project structure, build system (CMake), and OpenCV I/O + visualization.
 (Eric)